Open Standards are the foundation

 enable different applications to interact with each other.
 With more and

-more data being digitally stored, the more important is to ensure its
+more data being digitally stored, it is more important to ensure its

 portability between different applications.
 This is why it is essential

-to make sure that the format one chooses to store their data is accessible
+to make sure that the format one chooses to store data is accessible

 with multiple applications, irrespective of vendor or a technical solution.